microsoft/aed-go-learn-content/write-test-program/includes/4-project-api.md

 1001 - John - 200
 ```

 And that's it!
-You've created a Web API to expose certain functionality from a package you've built from scratch.
+You've created a Web API to expose functionality from a package you've built from scratch.
 Head over to the next section to continue practicing.
-This time you'll be presented with a challenge you have to write your own solution for.
+This time you'll be presented with a challenge you will write your own solution for.